Signal strength based scheme for following mobile IoT devices in dynamic environments: The "Hot-Cold" Target Following Scheme

 Focusing on the robot's movement, being in Hot mode means that the current distance $d$ is lower or equal to the corresponding distance during the previous step.
 It is noted that the two distances are directly comparable using the respective RSSI values, since for this theoretical analysis we assume that signal strength is only affected by propagation attenuation, not fading of any kind.

-Fig. \ref{fig:convergence_fig} illustrates a general tracking scenario, where the robot performs four steps ($AB=BC=CD=DE=s$) and is located in five consecutive points (staring point $A$, ending point $E$).
+Figure \ref{fig:convergence_fig} illustrates a general tracking scenario, where the robot performs four steps ($AB=BC=CD=DE=s$) and is located in five consecutive points (starting point $A$, ending point $E$).
 Covering the general model, we consider two alternative locations (at opposite sides symmetrical to the horizontal axis) for the target: $P$ and $P'$.
 The application of the Pythagorean theorem yields the following equations for robot’s first step:

 Eq.(\ref{eq:convergence_analysis_iii}) proves that the robotic device stays in Hot mode and moves forward approaching the target (current distance not greater than the previous one) as long as their horizontal distance ($AO$) just before the current step is not shorter than the robot's half step size ($s/2$).
 At the point this condition ceases to hold (point $B$), the robot increases distance $d$ with its immediate next step (point $C$), so transits to Cold mode.
 It is noted that due to symmetry the same also holds when the target is positioned at $P'$.